YES, that name is correct. You definitely need Rattlesnake Masters in your sunny garden.

 Rattlesnake Master is an amazing native plant with a badass common name.
 The plant looks like it belongs in the desert, with tall spikey white flower balls at the top of rigid stalks.
 After it blooms, its round seed pods look like modernist sculptures throughout the fall and winter.
 It’s a show-stopper in sunny Mid-Atlantic, Midwest, and Southern gardens.
 It’s very drought tolerant but difficult to move once planted.
-Make sure to add a nametag in your garden when you plant!
-Scroll below for planting tips.
+Make sure to add a nametag in your garden when you plant.
+Scroll on for planting tips.

 Dig Deeper